patrikhultgren/react-weather-icons/README.md

 ## Props

 The icons allows all svg attributes.
-Here are the most important props:
+Here are the most common props:

 | Key         | Default     | Notes                               |
 | ----------- | ----------- | ----------------------------------- |